samboy/rg32hash/nanorg32.md

 to numbers that alter the belt and mill) as well as output generation (we generate a 256-bit hash).

-I hope to have time to explain how that code works in nanorg32.c
+I hope to have time in the future to explain how that code works in nanorg32.c